realbite/blix-rest/README.md

 have access to a number of methods

     env            : the request environment hash
     verb           : the request method ( 'GET'/'POST' ..)
     req            : the rack request
     body           : the request body as a string query_params   : a hash of parameters as passed in the url as parameters path_params    : a hash of parameters constructed from variable parts of the path post_params    : a hash of parameters passed in the body of the request params         : all the params combined
     user           : the user making this request ( or nil if format         : the format the response should be in :json or :html before         : before hook ( opts ) - remember to add 'super' as first line !!! after          : after hook (opts,response)- remember to add 'super' as first line !!! proxy          : forward the call to another service (service,path, opts={}) , :include_query=>true/false session        : req.session
     redirect       : (path, status=302) redirect to another url. request_ip     : the ip of the request render_erb     : (template_name [,:layout=>name])
-    path_for     : (path) give the correct path for an internal path url_for      : (path) give the full url for an internal path
+    path_for       : (path) give the correct path for an internal path url_for        : (path) give the full url for an internal path h              : escape html string to avoid XSS escape_javascript : escape  a javascript string
+    server_options : options as passed to server at create time

 to accept requests other than json then set `:accept=>[:json,:html]` as options        in the route